codemeleon/seqPanther/docs/CONTRIBUTING.md

 ## Request Support or Propose a New Feature

-SeqPanther was originally developed for internal use within the (Tulio Lab)[http://krisp.org.za].
+SeqPanther was originally developed for internal use within the [Tulio Lab](http://krisp.org.za).
 We anticipate that usage scenarios will change and additional features required to serve the wider audience.

 To request support or propose a new feature, please open an issue or reach out to us via email: sanemmanueljames [at] gmail [dot] org, anmol.kiran [at] gmail [dot] com or tuliodna [at] gmail [dot] com.